-To avoid the preponderance of spam emails received, all media enquiries, including enquiries about theatre performances, speaking engagements, writing commissions, requests to play harmonica, guitar, piano (particularly Beethoven’s 8th), accordion, Redemption Train, or two legged stool, should be directed to Lucien “Mumbles” L’Strange, my talent agent.
+To avoid the preponderance of spam emails, crank phone calls and derisory social media posts, all media enquiries, including enquiries about theatre performances, speaking engagements, writing commissions, requests to play harmonica, guitar, piano (particularly Beethoven’s 8th), poetry slam nights, back office readings of Jane Austen, piano accordion, Redemption Train, or two legged stool, should be directed to Lucien “Mumbles” L’Strange, my talent agent.
 “Mumbles” has no phone, no email address nor has he a permanent abode.
 He gets no mail, has few friends, avoids people if he can but is a fine representative of those artists who, from time to time, wish to secure a commission.